 Dogs may be man’s best friend, but that doesn’t mean they are not potentially dangerous.
-While certain breeds are more prone to aggression than others, all dogs can do harm, according to the Humane Society.
+While certain breeds are more prone to aggression than others, all dogs can do harm.
 Dog bites can cause severe injuries, including puncture wounds, fractures, disfigurement, and infection.
 Tragically, some people die from dog attacks in the United States.
 Many dog bite victims are children.

 If you or your child was injured in a dog attack, turn to Blass Law.
 A Missouri City dog bite lawyer can help you determine your options for pursuing compensation.
 These monetary awards may help you to pay for costs such as medical bills, lost wages, and the pain and suffering caused by this traumatic experience.

 Call (713) 225-1900 to speak with a team member to schedule a meeting.

 We Can Figure Out Who Is at Fault for Your Dog Bite Injuries

 Determining who is at fault for a dog bite injury is crucial.
 You must prove the dog owner’s actions contributed to the incident to seek compensation from the owner for your injuries.
 The question of fault may seem like a black and white issue, but this is not always the case.